Databricks asset bundle settings

 mapping instead of the default

-mapping wherever possible, as this makes your bundle settings files more portable.
+mapping wherever possible, as this makes your bundle configuration files more portable.
 Setting the host

 mapping instructs the Databricks CLI to find a matching profile in your .databrickscfg